kaesve/write-ups/boids.md

 The gist is that it defines simple rules for each boid to follow, and a much more *complex behavior emerges* from putting a large number of these boids together.
 This effect is also called emergent behavior.

-*Aside from basic programming knowledge this article relies on ['A quick introduction to the canvas'](introduction.html#XXX), which explains how to set up a canvas, implements basic drawing routines and shows how to do basic animations with this.
-No prior knowledge should be needed beyond this.*
+*I hope to show you that you can make pretty cool things in Javascript without much knowledge.
+Aside from basic programming knowledge this article relies on ['A quick introduction to the canvas'](introduction.html#XXX), which explains how to set up a canvas, draw simple shapes, and shows how to do basic animations with this.
+No prior knowledge should be needed beyond this, and we will use nothing but our own code.*

 ### Setting things up

-Lets start off with just one boid on to the screen.
-After we [set up the stage](introduction.html#XXX), we create our boid.
-It will not do anything yet -- we just give it a random position and draw it on the screen.
+Lets start off with getting something on the screen.
+After we [set up the stage](introduction.html#XXX) we can draw a circle to represent a boid.
+It will not do anything yet -- we just give it a random position, set the radius of the boid to be 10 pixels, and draw it on the screen.

 <figure for="boids_1" id="boids_1" class="figure">
   <canvas width="720" height="400">